This page will show you the basics of losing weight with green smoothies and whole foods.

 - Eat more in the morning and less in the evenings (most people do the opposite).
 Your body needs more fuel in the morning, but excess calories that come in with a large evening meal (or nighttime snacking) turn to fat while you sleep.

-- Don’t skip snacks, but be sure you keep healthy foods available (especially when you’re on the go) like raw nuts, fresh fruits, or try this easy, homemade granola recipe.
+- Don’t skip snacks, but be sure you keep healthy foods available (especially when you’re on the go) like raw nuts, fresh fruits.
 Healthy, mindful snacking helps eliminate hunger, prevent cravings, and keeps you on track with your diet.

 - Stay hydrated.
 Studies have shown that people who are chronically dehydrated tend to have higher body weights.
 Part of the reason for this is that symptoms of dehydration are often confused with hunger.
 Not only is water the best drink, a diet higher in fresh fruits and vegetables is naturally more hydrating.